Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Expertise
+**Targeted defense:** Expertise

 **Duration:** Concentration, Persisting

 </div>

 You invoke an ancient and terrible curse that progressively unravels the very reality of your foe.
 When you cast this miracle, choose a creature within range.
-At the start of each of your turns for the duration of this effect, make an Expertise attack against them, even if they are banished.
+At the start of each of your turns for the duration of this effect, make a special attack against Expertise against them, even if they are banished.
 If you hit, apply one stack of banished to them then double the stacks of banished that they currently have.

 When this spell persists, the affected creature permanently ceases to exist.
 They do not die, and cannot be resurrected.